MiraeAsset-mStock/nodetradingapi-typeB/README.md

 The official TypeScript/JavaScript client for communicating with the mConnect TypeB Trading API.

-MConnect TypeA is a comprehensive trading API that provides capabilities required to build a complete investment and trading platform.
+mConnect TypeA is a comprehensive trading API that provides capabilities required to build a complete investment and trading platform.
 Execute orders in real time, manage user portfolio, stream live market data (WebSockets), and more.

 ## Documentation